h1kim/QTM-350-Final-Project/README.md

 1. Upload images or files of data with varying degrees of blurriness in a folder either on the computer or in S3.
 2. Call the image path.
 3. Create a dataframe to store the results from Step 2 above using "pd.DataFrame()" function.
-4. Calculate the confidence intervals of the dataframe created, and save results to the new dataframe using the following instruction:
+4. Calculate the confidence intervals of the dataframe created, and save results to the new dataframe.
-   Call the Analyze Document API:
-    response = client.analyze_document(Document={'Bytes': image_bytes}, FeatureTypes=['TABLES'])
-    Extract the Confidence Values:
-    confidence_values = [block['Confidence'] for block in response['Blocks'] if block['BlockType'] == 'CELL']
-From this point, you can simply place the values into a numpy mean() function to find the mean confidence value for each image.
-6. Extract the output of the dataframe from the images, and compile into a list.
+5. Extract the output of the dataframe from the images, and compile into a list.
-7. For visualization, use the package 'matplotlib.pyplot' to label degree of blurriness on the x-axis and mean confidence on the y-axis.
+6. For visualization, use the package 'matplotlib.pyplot' to label degree of blurriness on the x-axis and mean confidence on the y-axis.

 ## Architecture: Textract Flow Chart
 To better illustrate the process, we created the following flow chart to demonstrate the AWS workstream: